janus-idp/backstage-plugins/plugins/ocm/README.md

 The OCM plugin is composed of two packages, including:

 - `@janus-idp/backstage-plugin-ocm-backend` package connects the Backstage server to OCM.
 For setup process, see [Backend Setup](#setting-up-the-ocm-backend-package)
-- `@janus-idp/backstage-plugin-ocm` package contains frontend components and requires `*-backend` to be present and to set up.
-For setup process, see [Frontend Setup](#setting-up-the-ocm-frontend-package)
+- The `@janus-idp/backstage-plugin-ocm` package, which contains frontend components requires the `\*-backend` package to be present and properly set up.
+For detailed instructions on setting up the backend, refer to the [Backend Setup](#setting-up-the-ocm-backend-package) section.

----

 **NOTE**
 If you are interested in Resource discovery and do not want any of the front-end components, then you can install and configure the `@janus-idp/backstage-plugin-ocm-backend` package only.